quantiacs/documentation/en/source/user_guide/local_development.md

    Each time you want to use the QNT library, reactivate the environment.

 5. Develop your strategy using the IDE you like.
-A good starting point is represented by the following **strategy.py** file:
+A good starting point is represented by the following **strategy.py** file, where a simple long-short trading strategy based on the crossing of two simple moving averages with lookback periods of 20 and 200 trading days is implemented:

    ```python
    import qnt.ta as qnta